generalui/hooks-for-redux/README.md

 <Provider>
 ```

-### Compatibility API

-If you want to provide your own redux store, you'll need to implement injectReducer.
-See below.

-#### store.injectReducer
+### store.injectReducer

 ```jsx
 store.injectReducer(reducerName, reducer) => ignored
 ```

-Hooks-for-redux requires a store that supports the injectReducer.
-You only need to worry about this if you are using setState to manually set your store *and* you are note using hooks-for-redux's own createStore function.

-The injectReducer method is described here https://redux.js.org/recipes/code-splitting.
-It's signature looks like:
+If you want to provide your own redux store, you'll need to implement injectReducer.

 * **IN**:
   - reducerName:  String
   - reducer:      (current-reducer-named-state) => nextState

-* **OUT**:      ignored
 * **EFFECT**:   adds reducer to the reducersMaps passed in at creation time.
 * **REQUIRED**:
   - {[reducerName]: reducer} should be suitable for React.combineReducers https://redux.js.org/api/combinereducers

+Hooks-for-redux requires a store that supports the injectReducer.
+You only need to worry about this if you are using setState to manually set your store *and* you are note using hooks-for-redux's own createStore function.

+The injectReducer method is described here https://redux.js.org/recipes/code-splitting.
+Its signature looks like:

 > NOTE: Just as any other reducer passed to React.combineReducers, the reducer passed to injectReducer doesn't get passed the store's entire state.
 It only gets passed, and should return, its own state data which is stored in the top-level state under the provided reducerName.